Yao Yizhong: Liang Du's Rebellion

-Shi Hu's death and war with Ran Min
+During the Ran Min Disturbance

 Reign of Shi Shi and Shi Zun

 Despite the rebellion's demise, Shi Hu's body had taken a toll on him and he would die shortly after in 349.
 He was succeeded by his preteen son Shi Shi as expected but many including Yao Yizhong were angry that actual power was held by Empress Dowager Liu and the Prime Minister Zhang Chai in the court.
 This was made worse when Liu and Zhang sent an army to kill the Minister of Works, Li Nong.
 While returning from their campaign against Liang Du, Yizhong and other prominent generals such as Pu Hong and Shi Min conspired with Shi Shi's half-brother, Shi Zun at Licheng (李城; in present-day Wen County, Henan) to overthrow Shi Shi and his regents.
 Later, Shi Zun took the capital and executed Shi Shi, the Empress Dowager and Zhang Chai along with their followers, proclaiming himself as the new emperor.

 Shi Zun did not last a year however, as he was executed following a coup by Shi Min, the adopted Han Chinese grandson of Shi Hu, who had found out of Zun's plans to kill him.
 Shi Min and his ally Li Nong installed Zun's brother Shi Jian as the new emperor, but power was virtually held by the duo.
 Shi Jian's brother, Shi Zhi, who was positioned in Xiangguo (襄國, in modern Xingtai, Hebei) called for a coalition against Shi Min and Li Nong.
 Among those who joined the coalition was Yizhong, who rose in Shetou.